annoyinglyghost/SAMAR_EDA-on-Spotify-2023/README.md

 | 7	| Avicii |	68241 |	42 |	407 |	68690 |
 | 8	| Dr. Dre, Snoop Dogg |	65728 |	0 |	283 |	66011 |
 | 9	| Adele |	65049 |	69 |	646 |	65764 |

+**Answer**

+Shown on the table, it is observed that the number one artist that appear frequently on all the platforms is The Weekend.
+Coming closely on the second and third position is Taylor Swift and Ed Sheeran.
+But when you look at the results one by one, the artist who is most seen on spotify playlist is still The Weekend.
+Next, the artist who appears the most in spotify charts is Taylor Swift.
+Lastly, the number one artist on apple playlist is once again Taylor Swift 🌟.

 ---